stonet-research/zns-tools/zns-tools.nvme/README.md

 ## Requirements

-The main requirements is for the Kernel to be built with `BPF` enabled, and [`bpftrace`](https://github.com/iovisor/bpftrace) to be installed.
+The main requirements is for the Kernel to be built with `BPF` enabled, and [`bpftrace`](https://github.com/iovisor/bpftrace) to be installed globally.
 See their [install manual](https://github.com/iovisor/bpftrace/blob/master/INSTALL.md) for an installation guide.
 For plotting we provide a `requirements.txt` file with libs to install.
-Run `pip install -r requirements.txt` to install them.
-If there are version errors for `numpy` during installing, using an older `numpy` version is typically fine, as utilize only the very basics of it.
+Run `pip install -r requirements.txt` to install them before running `python3 plot.py`.
+If there are version errors for `numpy` during installing, using an older `numpy` version is typically fine, as we utilize only the very basics of it.

 ## Data Maps